gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 > **What you should see:** No output — the import executes silently.
 The PySpark type classes are now available in subsequent cells.

-We wil not show the `%pyspark` directive in the following statements.
+We will no longer show the `%pyspark` directive in the following statements.

 Next let's import the flights data into a DataFrame and show the first 5 rows.
-We use header=true to use the header line for naming the columns and specify to infer the schema
+We use `header=true` to use the header line for naming the columns and specify to infer the schema

 ```python
 airportsRawDF = spark.read.csv("s3a://flight-bucket/raw/airports",